drblue9001/blockchain-backpack/part1.md

   // and ready to be used.
 No further modifications can be made to this item. function FinalizeItem(uint64 item_id);

-  // (There is one more method that 'creates' a new item_id, but we'll wait
-  // until part 2 to describe it.)
+  // When |item_id| exists, and the item is unlocked for the caller and the
+  // caller has Permissions.AddAttributesToItem, create a new item number for
+  // this item and return it.
+Otherwise returns 0. function OpenForModification(uint64 item_id) returns (uint64);
 }
 ```